Nokul

-Nokul or lokul is a type of puff pastry from the Turkish cuisine.
+Nokul or lokul is a type of puff pastry in Turkish cuisine.
 It is common in the Central Black Sea Region of Turkey and the Turkish-minority areas of Bulgaria with variations.
 Nokul is sometimes served hot as an appetizer instead of bread.
 It consists of a rolled sheet of yeast dough onto which feta-style white cheese, walnut or poppy seed is sprinkled over a thin coat of butter.
 The dough is then rolled, cut into individual portions, and baked.